Wonder Woman 1984: Plot

 As a child, Diana participates in an athletic competition on Themyscira against adult Amazons.
 After being knocked off her horse, she takes a shortcut and remounts, but misses a checkpoint.
 Antiope removes her from the race for cheating, explaining that anything worthwhile must be obtained honestly, while her mother Hippolyta advises her to be patient in her pursuit of glory and honor.

-In 1984, Diana is working at the Smithsonian Institution in Washington, D.C., while secretly performing heroic deeds as Wonder Woman.
+In 1984, over sixty years after her battle with Ares during World War I, (Note: As depicted in Wonder Woman (2017)) Diana is working at the Smithsonian Institution in Washington, D.C., while secretly performing heroic deeds as Wonder Woman.
 New museum employee Barbara Minerva, a shy geologist and cryptozoologist, has trouble getting noticed by her co-workers, but quickly finds a friend in Diana.

-The FBI asks the museum to identify stolen antiquities from a robbery that Wonder Woman recently foiled; Barbara and Diana notice a Latin inscription on one artifact (the Dreamstone) claiming to grant the holder one wish.
-Neither one openly takes the inscription seriously, but after Diana saves Barbara from an assailant by secretly using her powers, Barbara wishes she was strong, sexy, and cool "like" Diana and thus unintentionally acquires the same superpowers.
-Because Diana yearns for Steve Trevor, her lover who died heroically, he is resurrected in another man's body and they are reunited.
+The FBI asks the museum to identify stolen antiquities from a robbery that Wonder Woman recently foiled; Barbara and Diana notice a Latin inscription on one artifact (the Dreamstone) that claims to grant its holder one wish.
+Neither one openly takes the inscription seriously, but after Diana saves Barbara from an assailant by secretly using her powers, Barbara wishes she were strong, sexy, and cool "like" Diana and thus unintentionally acquires the same superpowers.
+Because Diana yearns for Steve Trevor, her lover who died heroically, he is resurrected in another man's body, and they are reunited.